citp/privacy-policy-historical/r/ra/ran/rand.org.md

-> *The following text is extracted and transformed from the rand.org privacy policy that was archived on 2005-11-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051108034815id_/http%3A//www.rand.org/site_info/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rand.org privacy policy that was archived on 2006-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060614200305id_/http%3A//www.rand.org/site_info/privacy.html) for the most accurate reproduction.*

-# RAND | Privacy Policy
+# RAND | About This Site | Privacy Policy

 ##### Effective July 13, 2004